-The constraints (\ref{cons: auxiliary expectation}) are constructed using sensors as it is proposed in Example \ref{example 2}.
-That is, each node $i \in N$ is assumed to be equipped with a sensor with some fixed probability $\kappa \in (0, 1)$; see, e.g., Figure \ref{fig: general layered graph with sensors}.
-We additionally assume that the constraints (\ref{cons: auxiliary expectation}) are associated only with the arcs $(i, j) \in A$ such that $i < j$.
-Following Example~\ref{example 2} we suggest three types of the auxiliary expectation constraints given by: \begin{itemize} \item \textit{individual constraints} corresponding to the adjacent sensors, e.g., constraints for the expected cost of $(1,2)$, $(2,4)$ and $(2,5)$ in Figure \ref{fig: general layered graph with sensors}. \item \textit{difference constraints}, e.g., constraints with respect to the difference of expected costs of $(3, 4)$ and $(3,5)$ in Figure \ref{fig: general layered graph with sensors}. \item \textit{sum constraints}, e.g., constraints with respect to the sum of expected costs of $(3, 4)$ and $(3,5)$ in Figure \ref{fig: general layered graph with sensors} (we use these constraints, if at least one of the arcs can be traversed in both directions.) \end{itemize}
+We assume that each node $i \in N$ is equipped with a sensor with some fixed probability $\kappa \in (0, 1)$; see, e.g., Figure \ref{fig: general layered graph with sensors}.
+Furthermore, following Example \ref{example 2}, we suggest three types of auxiliary expectation constraints associated with arcs in the forward direction from $s$ to $f$: \begin{itemize} \item \textit{individual constraints} corresponding to the adjacent sensors, e.g., constraints for the expected cost of $(1,2)$, $(2,4)$ and $(2,5)$ in Figure \ref{fig: general layered graph with sensors}. \item \textit{difference constraints}, e.g., constraints with respect to the difference of expected costs of $(3, 4)$ and $(3,5)$ in Figure \ref{fig: general layered graph with sensors}. \item \textit{sum constraints}, e.g., constraints with respect to the sum of expected costs of $(3, 4)$ and $(3,5)$ in Figure \ref{fig: general layered graph with sensors} (we use these constraints, if at least one of the arcs can be traversed in both directions). \end{itemize}

 Formally, a constraint of the form (\ref{cons: auxiliary expectation}) related to some node $i \in N \setminus \{f\}$ can be defined as: